jddunn/HoneypotRescueWithSafeBuy/README.md

 - Honeypot rescue bypass sell (attempts a transfer using Factory methods in case honeypot contract has disabled transfers).

-  User must deposit liquidityToken amount to swap first with `depositToken(address)`.
+  User must deposit liquidityToken amount to swap first with `depositToken(tokenAddr) payable`.

-  `honeypotBypass(address honeypotToken, address liquidityToken, address factoryAddr)`
+  `honeypotBypass(address honeypotToken, address liquidityToken, address factoryAddr) payable`

-  If a swap cannot be done through DEX, the user can withdraw their liquidityToken with `withdrawToken(address)`.
+  If a swap cannot be done through DEX, the user can withdraw their liquidityToken with `withdrawToken(tokenAddr) payable`.

 - Honeypot rescue bypass sell (custom amount of liquidityToken to swap)